Azure SQL Database

 Build apps that scale with the pace of your business with managed and intelligent SQL in the cloud

-Build your next app on fully managed Azure SQL Database
+Build your next app faster on a fully managed SQL database

-Part of the Azure SQL family, Azure SQL Database is the intelligent, scalable, relational database service built for the cloud.
-It’s evergreen and always up to date, with AI-powered and automated features that optimise performance and durability for you.
-Serverless compute and Hyperscale storage options automatically scale resources on demand, so you can focus on building new applications without worrying about storage size or resource management.
+Part of the Azure SQL family, Azure SQL Database is an intelligent, scalable, relational database service built for the cloud.
+Optimize performance and durability with automated, AI-powered features that are always up to date.
+With serverless compute and Hyperscale storage options that automatically scale resources on demand, you’re free to focus on building new applications without worrying about storage size or resource management.

-The fully managed database automates updates, provisioning and backups so you can focus on application development
+Fully-managed SQL database automates updates, provisioning, and backups so you can focus on application development

 Fully managed and always on the latest version of SQL